 Research has documented what all animal lovers know instinctively: animals are good for our health. the unconditional love offered by an animal reaches deep into a suffering and lonely heart.
 The motto of Therapy Dogs Incorporated is quite appropriate: “Change Tears into Smiles!
 Help the Forgotten To Laugh.”
 Some residents tell me the same stories about dogs they loved each time I visit, bringing to mind good memories which warm them long after I leave.
 The residents know when we enter the home and often come looking for us, impatient to visit, gathering in the hallway outside the room we happen to be in, listening to and joining into that conversation and continuing it when we emerge into the hall.
 After we’ve moved on they often compare notes on m stories and begin to share their own animal stories.
 Many enjoy feeding the dogs.
 I always bring treats, but some residents keep stashes–cookies, crackers, candy–in their rooms for the dogs (but seldom for me!).

 In the small town where I live, nursing homes were the only institutions using Therapy Dogs for years.
 Now the hospital welcomes them and several teams visit regularly.
 I don’t because of my work schedule, but the others are a big hit.
 I have been called to visit the Homeless Shelter when they have a family in residence.
 I have also worked with schools and in a summer program for troubled children.
 In larger areas, Therapy Dogs often visit children’s units, cancer wards, special care facilities and other places where hurting people are.
 This is a very rewarding activity to do with your dog.
 If you are interested in further information you can contact one of the groups listed below.
-You can also e-mail me at email@example.com.
-If you give me your location and zip code, I can send you names and phone number the tester/observer(s) in your area.
+You can also e-mail me at [email protected].
+On the Alliance of Therapy Dogs website, you can enter your zip code and they’ll give you names and phone numbers of the tester/observer(s) in your area.